 Big Bunches of Cheer on Sixth Avenue

 If you're in Rockefeller Center, it's a quick walk over to Sixth Avenue and 50th Street, where you'll not only find Radio City Music Hall decked out for the holidays, but some oversized decorations that make for fun photo ops.
 A set of cheery larger-than-life red Christmas ornaments and an enormous string of lights can't be missed on the west side of the street.

 1251 Sixth Ave.

-From glitzy shopping malls to locals who go all out and foot the electric bill, these are other spots where Christmas lights and the holiday spirit really shine!
+From locals who go all out and foot the electric bill to neighborhood installations, these are other spots where Christmas lights and the holiday spirit really shine!